throw-away-qq/throw-away-qq.github.io/README.md

 listening API to provide Sentiment, Subjectivity and Engagement Insights on user specified Stocks

 #### Data Scientist at ZS
-* *Rare Disease Identification using EHR*: Devised PU-Classifier using GANs.
-Automated Rare Disease Identification pipeline from Electronic Health Records , leading to lead time reduction from weeks to 10 work hours
+* *Rare Disease Identification using EHR*: Devised Positive Unlabelled Classifier for Rare Disease Identification from Electronic Health Data, leading to lead time reduction from weeks to 10 work hours
-* *Compliance Prediction and Monitoring*: Resource level Non-Compliance prediction for fortune 100 Hi-Tech client, leading to 23% reduction in non-compliance and $ 150K savings over 6 months
+* *Compliance Prediction and Monitoring*: Resource level Non-Compliance prediction for fortune 100, leading to 23% reduction in non-compliance and $ 150K savings over 6 months
 * *Asymptomatic Liver Disease Progression Modeling*: Predicted high risk NASH patients with 86% AUROC in EHR, identified 4 additional non invasive markers for fast-progressing NASH.
 Model was used for identifying patients for their focused treatment and higher enrollment in clinical trials